-If you get Housing Benefit (or housing cost payments through Universal Credit) you might be able to get extra money to pay for your rent increase.
 Tell the housing team at the council about the increase before it starts and give them a copy of the rent increase letter from us.
-You can do this by visiting your local council office.
+You can do this by visiting your local council office or website.

 If you already pay us by direct debit, you don’t need to do anything.
 We’ll automatically amend your direct debit to the new amount.
 You’ll get a letter from AllPay to confirm your new schedule of payments.
 If you pay by standing order, you’ll need to tell your bank that the amount has changed.
 You can check that this has been done by looking at your bank statement.

-If you’re struggling to pay your rent, you should let us know as soon as possible.
+If you think you're going to struggle to pay your rent, let us know as soon as possible.
 It’s better to deal with the problem straight away rather than letting rent arrears build up.